weaveworks/integrations/aws/ecs/README.md

 Finally, invoke `./build-all-amis.sh` to build the `Weave ECS` images for all regions.
-This step installs (in the image) the version of ecs-init we just built, AWS-CLI, jq, Weave/master, init scripts for `Weave` and it also updates the ECS agent to use the `Weave Docker API Proxy`.
+This step installs (in the image) AWS-CLI, jq, Weave/master, init scripts for `Weave` and it also updates the ECS agent to use the `Weave Docker API Proxy`.

 Customize the image by modifying `template.json` to match your requirements.